miraflynn/astrostats_final_proj/README.md

   ) %>%
   mutate(
     intersection = geometry %>% st_intersects(map, sparse = TRUE),
-    # Interesection column is where each point intersects the map, if any
+    # Intersection column is where each point intersects the map, if any
     MARIA = (intersection %>% as.character()) != "integer(0)"
     # This is a bit chaotic.
 The intersection column is a funky object type, so
     # to compare it, I cast it to a character type.
 If the intersection is 0,